isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prune-bushes-to-look-like-trees/index.md

 layout: post
 ---

-Transforming a bushy shrub into a [tree](https://pestpolicy.com/10-trees-to-grow-in-containers/)-like form, often called a "standard" or "tree form, " is a rewarding horticultural technique that can add elegance, structure, and a unique focal point to your garden.
+Transforming a bushy shrub into a [tree](https://pestpolicy.com/10-trees-to-grow-in-containers/)-likeform, often called a "standard" or "tree form, " is a rewarding horticultural technique that can add elegance, structure, and a unique focal point to your garden.

 This practice involves gradually removing lower branches to expose a single trunk or a cluster of graceful multi-stems, elevating the plant's canopy and creating a more open, architectural presence.